PowerShell/PSScriptAnalyzer/RuleDocumentation/UseConsistentWhitespace.md

 Checks if there is more than one space between parameters and values.
 E.g. `foo -bar $baz -bat` instead of `foo   -bar   $baz   -bat`.
 This eliminates redundant whitespace that was probably added unintentionally.
 The rule does not check for whitespace between parameter and value when the colon syntax `-ParameterName:$ParameterValue` is used as some users prefer either 0 or 1 whitespace in this case.

+#### IgnoreAssignmentOperatorInsideHashTable: bool (Default value is `$false`)

+When `CheckOperator` is set, ignore whitespace around assignment operators within multi-line hash tables.
+Set this option in order to use the `AlignAssignmentStatement` rule but still check whitespace around operators everywhere else.